robbytables/bug-free-invention/unit-6-flask/instructor-resources/06-flask-apis/06-api_slides.md

 ## We Do: First API Route

-- Add a new route under our `hello` homepage.
+- Add a new route under our `hello` home page.

 ```python
 @app.route('/api', methods=['GET'])